fstarred/amiga-playground/README.md

 #### Scrolling text

 Font text is stored on 3 bitplanes non-interleaved data.
-The right font char address is achieved by lookup a proper font address data.
+The current font char address may be get by reading a lookup table data.

 ```
 FONT_ADDRESS_LIST: